Legal guidance · Texas

 Hemp-derived THC rules in Texas

-Hemp-derived gummies and tinctures that contain little or no THCA after processing may have a clearer compliance path than flower or concentrates.
+Processed hemp products such as gummies and tinctures that contain little or no THCA after processing may have a clearer compliance path than flower or concentrates.
 Verify current DSHS guidance for the specific product type you are considering.

 Total THC vs delta-9 THC: why it matters